Ionhour Docs

 curl https://signal.ionhour.com/api/signals/ping/YOUR_TOKEN

 Replace YOUR_TOKEN with the token from step 3.
-When Ionhour receives the ping, your check transitions to OK.
+When Ionhour receives the ping, your job transitions to OK.

 Configure Alerts